Introduction

 Celebrating Gender Diversity

 Building a truly inclusive workplace means moving beyond one-time acknowledgements to sustained, year-round support for transgender and gender-expansive people.
-Mark key dates, such as Trans Day of Visibility and Two-Spirit celebrations, with programming co-designed by those with lived experience.
+Organizations may choose to recognize dates such as Trans Day of Visibility and Two-Spirit celebrations, with programming co-designed by those with lived experience.

 Pair these efforts with policy updates, such as inclusive dress codes, accessible restrooms, and benefits, and ensure teams are supported with ongoing learning opportunities.
-Our Global Holidays, Observances, & Celebrations Calendar can help you engage meaningfully.
+Our Global Calendar can help you engage meaningfully.

 Applying an Intersectional Lens